 The NSW Department of Education has delivered over $40m in sexual assault payouts in the last 20 years.

-The payouts were compensation for students who were sexually assaulted while in the care of the Department.
+The payouts were compensation for students who experienced sexual assault while in the care of the Department.

-The compensation has grown in recent years and in one year alone, almost $9 million was paid to survivors.
+The compensation has grown in recent years and in one year alone, the Department paid almost $9 million to survivors.

-The bulk of the compensation is for historical sexual assault survivors who were assaulted before 1989.
+The bulk of the compensation is for historical sexual assault survivors who suffered assault before 1989.
 These survivors have received over $30.6m worth of compensation.

 Acknowledgement of trauma

 President of The Blue Knot Foundation Dr Cathy Kezelman said these payouts gave survivors acknowledgement of their trauma.